Module 2: Basic Wilderness Self-Reliance

 • An endurance test or competition

-• Module 1 and Module 2 may be combined into a 3-day training experience
+• Module 1: Basic Land Navigation is required OR • Module 1 and Module 2 may be combined into a 3-day training experience

 • Duration: 2 days (overnight field training)

-• Location: Kennedy Meadows Ca
+• Location: Kennedy Meadows, CA

 • Class Size: Small groups for quality instruction